/ seo-glossary / What Is Engagement Rate? SEO Glossary

 What Is Engagement Rate?

 Engagement rate is a metric in Google Analytics 4 (GA4) that measures the percentage of sessions that qualify as "engaged."
-A session is considered engaged if it meets any one of these three criteria: it lasts longer than 10 seconds, it includes a conversion event, or it includes two or more page views.
+Per Google's official definition, an engaged session is one that lasts longer than 10 seconds, has a key event, or has 2 or more page or screen views.
+A session is counted as engaged if it meets any one of those three criteria.

 For example, if your site had 10,000 sessions and 6,500 of them were engaged, your engagement rate is 65%.

 Engagement rate was introduced in GA4 as the inverse of bounce rate.
-In fact, in GA4, bounce rate is simply 100% minus the engagement rate.
+In GA4, bounce rate is the percentage of sessions that were not engaged, which works out to 100% minus the engagement rate.
 If your engagement rate is 65%, your bounce rate is 35%.

 Why Engagement Rate Matters